 In the past, traditional trugs have been made from wood such as Ash.
 Today, they are made from Sweet Chestnut from the High Weald woodlands and Cricket-bat Willow - mainly because they are so readily available but also because they are both pliable and easy to work with.

 My trugs are traditionally handmade using the same tools and methods that were first used by those original trugmakers.
 My tools include a cleaving axe, froe, drawknife, steamer, bradel and the shaving horse made to design that is reputedly hundreds of years old.
-Watch a trug being made
+Watch a trug being made on the Truggery website.

 The handle and rim are cleaved from coppiced sweet chestnut, using a cleaving axe or froe, then held in a shaving horse and smoothed with a drawknife before being steamed to make the wood flexible and then bent around a former.
 Next, the boards are prepared from Cricket-bat willow, again using the drawknife and shaving horse.
 These are soaked in water to make them more pliable before being nailed in to the frame.
 The feet are made from cricket-bat willow.

 There is no great technology involved: on the wall of the workshop hangs a former for each size and shape and much of the craft of trugmaking - including measurements - is still done by eye and comes down to experience and the trugmaker's skill at his craft.